cyb3rko/InfinityFF-For-Reddit/README.md

 #### External Videos

--   External videos like REDGifs/Imgur will be loaded from the Reddit servers and not through an external API if possible.
+-   External videos like _REDGifs/Imgur_ will be loaded from the Reddit servers and not through an external API if possible.
 -   You will be able to see the content of broken links, if they were mirrored to Reddit's servers before breaking.
--   This only works if you go to the subreddit directly.
-Support for Home/Popular feeds TBD.
+-   This only works in the Subreddit,User and Home Feeds.
+Support for Popular/All will be on hold, to not break compatibility.
 -   Might break if the GQL API changes
 -   old Gfycat links might not work